-- SR&ED is the official name used by the Canada Revenue Agency (CRA).
+- SR&ED is the formal name used by the Canada Revenue Agency (CRA).

-- SRED is the commonly used abbreviation in startup and tech communities.
+- SRED is the casual term used by startups, founders, and the tech community.

 Want to check if your startup qualifies for SRED?